 To reduce the operating and management costs and at the same time to permit broader diversification of investments, the Management Company may decide to manage a part of or the entire assets of one or more sub-funds in combination with assets that belong to other sub-funds or to other undertakings for collective investment.
-In the following sections the term "jointly managed entities" is used to refer to the sub-funds and all units with or between which an arrangement for joint management would exist; the term "jointly managed assets" is used to refer to the aforementioned agreement concerning joint management.
+In the following sections the term "jointly managed entities" is used to refer to the sub-funds and all units with or between which an arrangement for joint management would exist; the term "jointly managed assets" is used to refer to the entire assets of these jointly managed entities which are managed according to the aforementioned agreement concerning joint management.